-We recently caught up with class of 2019 alumnus Ammad Amin to see what life’s been like since graduation and reminisce.
-Below is a snippet of our conversation; the A.C.
-Nielsen Center is in blue.
+For this Alumni Spotlight we caught up with class of 2019 alumnus Ammad Amin to see what life’s been like since graduation and reminisce.
+Below is a snippet of our conversation; the Marketing Leadership Institute is in blue.

 What has happened since graduation?

 Lots of hard work and various roles within the Walmart insights team.
 I feel very lucky to have touched so many different business units and led so many high impact projects so early on in my career.
 In my personal life have really enjoyed living in Arkansas these last 3 or so years.
 Also married a fellow badger and we are coming up on our first anniversary in a month.
 I’m enjoying wandering around the Ozarks on hiking trails.

 What has your career path been?

 It has been ever evolving, I have been exposed to retail, financial services, health care, operations, marketing and product with many different managers and reporting structures in my time here at Walmart.
 In between all this change I was able to found an applied behavioral sciences team, help Walmart launch a membership program, evangelize our customer segments across the company, among other things.

 I owe a lot of gratitude to the External Advisory Board for all the help I’ve received throughout my career path.
 My board mentors including John Copeland, Paul Metz, and Jim Lane were instrumental in helping guide me through my time in the program and preparing me to be successful in my various roles.
 And during my time at Walmart I’ve reached out to and worked with both Paul Markowitz and Lisa Gudding.
 Both have been extremely helpful.

 That’s great to hear about the board – what kind of help are you getting from them?